schwasam/foss-game-engines/README.md

 Intended for: RTS games

-Remarks: Engine clone of the Genie Engine that was used for Age of Empires, Age of Empires II (HD) and Star Wars: Galactic Battlegrounds.
+Remarks: Engine clone of the Genie Engine that Ensemble Studios used for Age of Empires, Age of Empires II (HD) and Star Wars: Galactic Battlegrounds.

 ## OpenRA